Home Page LDS Series LDS Subpages

 ● Logistically, it would seem impossible for every Nephite family in America to battle the Lamanites, on, and around, that small hill in New York.
 If these peoples were as numerous as the Book of Mormon claims they were, they could not have fit in that small section of New York.

 ● There is the story itself: of the Nephite nation being destroyed in a final battle.
 It provides readers with an answer as to why the primitive dark-skinned Lamanites (American Indians) were found in America when Columbus set foot on the Continent.
-Yet, this Book of Mormon story raises more questions than it answers; like, why would Mormon have the Nephites bring their “wives and their children” to battle?
+Yet, this Book of Mormon story raises more questions than it answers:

-According to the Book of Mormon, this was not the first time an entire nation fought in a single battle.
-About 515 years earlier there was another battle on that same hill.
-In this battle, the Jaredite nation consisting of the people of Coriantumr and the people of Shiz, is utterly destroyed:
+There are more problems with the story: According to the Book of Mormon, this was not the first time all the people in North America were gathered to Cumorah for battle.
+About 515 years earlier there was another battle on that same hill:

 "Millions of the Jaredites are slain in battle—Shiz and Coriantumr assemble all the people to mortal combat—The Spirit of the Lord ceases to strive with them—The Jaredite nation is utterly destroyed—Only Coriantumr remains" (Introduction to Ether 15).